xC0dex/APIWeaver/README.md

 [![NuGet Downloads](https://img.shields.io/nuget/dt/APIWeaver.OpenApi)](https://www.nuget.org/packages/APIWeaver.Swagger/)

 APIWeaver is a powerful and lightweight library designed to provide a seamless integration of OpenAPI and Swagger UI into your .NET 6+ apps.
-APIWeaver supports the latest .NET 8 features and is designed to be future-proof, ensuring support for upcoming .NET and OpenAPI features.
+APIWeaver supports the latest .NET features and is designed to be future-proof, ensuring support for upcoming .NET and OpenAPI features.

-## Work in progress

-This project is currently under **active development**, with ongoing improvements, new features and potential API changes.
-I encourage you to try it out and provide feedback, but please be aware that the library is not yet stable.

 ## Getting Started